alex-paynedwyer/single-molecule-tools-alpd/README.md

 ## Data structure

-The image sequence files must be organised in a nested folder hierarchy: DATASET/DATE/SAMPLE/FIELD/IMAGES, i.e. in the format "\*/2YYY-MM-DD/sample\*/field\*/\*.tif"
+The input image sequence files must be organised in a nested folder hierarchy: DATASET/DATE/SAMPLE/FIELD/IMAGES
+i.e. in the format "\*/2YYY-MM-DD/sample\*/field\*/\*.tif"

 ## Segmentation